 What are these discs in my spine that cause me so much pain and discomfort?
-Well, in order to understand it, you have to think about the existing tissue between the bones in your spinal column that have a soft texture and a hard exterior covering.
-They act as shock absorbers, and adapt themselves to any movements you make (these are the discs and what cause hernias).
-Sometimes they get torn, which causes the white tissue to be released.
-This tissue can put pressure on the nerves and cause pain, as well as losing shock absorbing abilities.
+The discs of tissue between the bones in your spinal column have a soft interior and a hard exterior covering.
+They act as shock absorbers and adapt themselves to any movements you make.
+Sometimes these discs tear, which causes the soft tissue to be released.
+This herniated tissue can put pressure on the nerves and cause pain.
+It also means that the disc loses its shock absorbing abilities.

-- Herniated cervical disc symptoms: neck pain, neck stiffness, inability to move it side to side, neck cramps that go down to your shoulders and arms.
+- Herniated cervical disc symptoms: neck pain, neck stiffness that prevents side-to-side movement, or neck cramps that go down to your shoulders and arms.
 You may also experience nausea or fainting.
-Besides all of these realities, it is very common for your arms and hands to fall asleep at night.
-You may even have difficulty in lifting weights: suddenly you feel weak and you drop things.
-This is very bothersome and incapacitating.
+It is also very common for your arms and hands to fall asleep at night.
+You may have difficulty lifting weights.
+You feel weak suddenly and you drop things.
+These symptoms can be incapacitating.

 - Herniated lumbar disc symptoms: In this case, the pain will be located in the lower area of your back.
 You will feel a strange burning or strong heat that makes you keep your back very straight, almost rigid.
-Muscular stiffness that is accompanied with cramping can even reach your legs.
-This is what’s known as radiating or even sciatic pain.
-There are many people that say that they sometimes feel pain, tingling, or weakness in their feet and even incontinence.
-That would be a very extreme case but it can happen.
+Muscular stiffness and cramping can even reach your legs.
+This is what we call radiating pain or sciatic pain.
+There are many people that say that they sometimes feel pain, tingling, or weakness in their feet.
+In extreme cases, a herniated lumbar disc can cause incontinence.
 If this happens to you, you should see a doctor immediately.

-- Doctors also talk about radiating pain.
-What does that mean?
-Well, it’s when you have pain in a certain part of your body but the hernia is in another place.
+- What does that mean?
+Radiating pain is when you have a hernia in a certain part of your body but the pain is somewhere else.
 An example would be having a hernia in your back but feeling pain in your legs.
-It is a problem that is centered on a vertebra disc.
-It is very common to have pain in your gluteals, a burning that extends from your behind to the inner part of your leg.
-If this happens to you, you should know that you may have radiculopathy.
-But, your doctor should always be the one to diagnose you.
+It is a problem that is centered on a vertebral disc.
+It is very common to have pain in your glutes, a burning that extends from your behind to the inner part of your leg.
+This can be an indicator of radiculopathy.
+If you experience any of these symptoms, see a doctor to get an accurate diagnosis.

 4. When Should I See a Doctor?

-The pain from any type of herniated disc will prevent you from leading a normal life.
-You won’t be able to walk normally, work, or even lift weights.
-You will have difficulty sleeping and it will even be hard to sit down on a chair.
+The symptoms of a herniated disc of any kind will prevent you from leading a normal life.
+You won’t be able to walk normally, work, or lift anything.
+You will have difficulty sleeping and it will be hard to sit down on a chair.

-If these symptoms last for two straight weeks, see a doctor so that they can do the corresponding tests to diagnose you.
+If these symptoms last for two straight weeks, see a doctor so that they can properly diagnose you.

 Doctors say you should go to the emergency room if you experience urinary incontinence or uncontrolled sphincters.
-In this case, the hernia is making your normal body functions difficult which means that it is obviously serious and should be resolved.
+If a hernia is making your normal body functions difficult, that’s a sign of something quite serious that needs medical attention.

 Slipped discs generally need surgery.
-But don’t worry, they can be cured successfully and will allow you to go back to your normal life.
-As you already know, pay attention to the symptoms and pain.
-Don’t hesitate to ask your doctor about any sign that you notice.
-Your quality of life deserves it.
+But don’t worry, they can be cured successfully and you will be able to go back to your normal life.
+Pay attention to the symptoms and pain.
+Don’t hesitate to ask your doctor about anything out of the ordinary.
+Your body will thank you.